 I have taught various art disciplines and mediums through the Nevada Museum of Art, Very Special Arts-NV, Wilbur D. May Museum, public and private school outreaches and programs, home school groups and in private settings.
-I was an elementary academic/art teacher in grades 4th through 6th grade in a private school for several years.
+I was an academic/art teacher in grades 4th through 6th grade in private education for several years.
 I most recently taught art classes to elementary schools in the Tahoe region with Arts for the Schools, located in Truckee California.